RJ Barrett NBA Playoffs Player Props: Knicks vs. Cavaliers

-The New York Knicks, RJ Barrett included, square off versus the Cleveland Cavaliers at 6:00 PM ET on Saturday in the 2023 NBA Playoffs.
+The New York Knicks, RJ Barrett included, match up versus the Cleveland Cavaliers at 7:30 PM ET on Tuesday in the 2023 NBA Playoffs.

-Below we will look at Barrett's stats and trends, helping you make good picks on prop bets.
+Below we will look at Barrett's stats and trends, helping you make good predictions on prop bets.

 RJ Barrett Prop Bets vs. the Cavaliers